Last month I was at a guitar festival and a student came in for a lesson.

 If the strings go too low they “buzz” against the frets.

 Many people think that the action is set solely by the “truss rod” adjustment.
 It’s not!
 You need to have a “harmony” of all the adjustments made – which is why you should go to a pro!

 You want your action nice & low, but then the guitar tech says “it will buzz.”
 Guitar techs pride themselves on not having strings “buzz.”

 However, there is a big difference between a heavy “strumming” player and a fingerstyle player.

-The “strummer” makes the strings vibrate with a bigger string trajectory, so it’s more likely that given the same setup, a strummer will buzz and a fingerstyle player will sound fine.
+The “strummer” makes the strings vibrate with a bigger string trajectory, so it’s more likely that given the same setup, a strummer will buzz and a fingerstyle guitar player will sound fine.

 Tell Your Guitar Tech – with Firm Resolve…